xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### The pattern

 To implement the different states of the game, as the name implies, we used the State Pattern.
 This pattern allows the implementation of each state as subclass.
 By doing so, we can switch from different states only by switching to another class/state.
-Each state has a controller that regulates the switching of the states with the GameLoop has the context/model.
+Each state has a controller and a viewer, the controller is responsible to transit from one state to another, as the design pattern implies.

 #### Implementation